Different methods for measuring Dissipation in QCMs and why they matter

 As discussed in previously published posts, the dissipation contains information about the material under study.
-This is particularly apparent when you study viscoelastic layers, where the wave propagation is very different from that of quartz.
-The energy losses in such films can be significant.
-Information about the dissipation is therefore very valuable, not only to determine what approach to use for the mass and thickness quantifications, but also to be used as input for the viscoelastic modelling, when applicable [1].
+This is particularly apparent when you use QCM to study viscoelastic layers, where the wave propagation is very different from that of quartz.
+The energy losses in such films can be significant and information about the dissipation is therefore very valuable, and even critical, not only to determine what approach to use for the mass and thickness quantifications but also to be used as input for viscoelastic analysis and modeling, when applicable.1

-There are three main ways to extract information about the energy loss, the D-value, in the system.
+There are three main ways to extract information about the energy loss, the D-value, in the system that is being studied.
 The three ways are:

 1. impedance spectroscopy